Robustness of Higher Dimensional Nonlocality against dual noise and sequential measurements: Acknowledgement

 \section{Acknowledgement}

-We acknowledge the support from Interdisciplinary Cyber Physical Systems (ICPS) program of the Department of Science and Technology (DST), India, Grant No.: DST/ICPS/QuST/Theme- 1/2019/23.
+We acknowledge the support of the Interdisciplinary Cyber Physical Systems (ICPS) program of the Department of Science and Technology (DST), India, Grant No. DST/ICPS/QuST/Theme- 1/2019/23.
 This research was supported in part by the INFOSYS scholarship for senior students.
+S.R. acknowledges support by the Hong Kong Research Grant Council through Grants No. 17307520 and No. R703521F, by the Chinese Ministry of Science and Technology through Grant No. 2023ZD0300600, and by the John Templeton Foundation through Grant No. 62312, The Quantum Information Structure of Spacetime (qiss.fr).
+S.M. acknowledges Ministry of Science and Technology in Taiwan (Grant No. 110-2811-M-006-501).
+A.K. acknowledges the research associateship from S.N.
+Bose National Centre of Basic Sciences, Kolkata, India.